Stock Market Prices Prediction Using Machine Learning and Deep Learning

 Introduction

-Another interesting ML algorithm that one can use here is kNN (k nearest neighbours).
-Based on the independent variables, kNN finds the similarity between new data points and old data points.
+Another interesting ML algorithm for stock market prediction machine learning that one can use here is kNN (k nearest neighbors).
+Based on the independent variables, kNN finds the similarity between new and old data points.
 Let me explain this with a simple example.

-Consider the height and age for 11 people.
-On the basis of given features (‘Age’ and ‘Height’), the table can be represented in a graphical format as shown below:
+Consider the height and age of 11 people.
+Based on given features (‘Age’ and ‘Height’), the table can be represented in a graphical format as shown below:

 To determine the weight for ID #11, kNN considers the weight of the nearest neighbors of this ID.
 The weight of ID #11 is predicted to be the average of it’s neighbors.
 If we consider three neighbours (k=3) for now, the weight for ID#11 would be = (77+72+60)/3 = 69.66 kg.